asamuzaK/urlSanitizer/README.md

 ### inspectURL(url)

-Sanitizes the given URL and returns its parsed components.
+Sanitizes the given URL and returns its parsed components asynchronously.

 * **Data URLs:** The embedded payload is fully decoded and sanitized (e.g., removing malicious HTML/SVG attributes) before being safely re-encoded.
 * **Blob URLs:** Simply parsed, but **neither decoded nor sanitized** at this stage.